Associated Press: Israeli airstrike on AP office building

 During the 2021 Israel–Palestine crisis, the Israeli army destroyed the al-Jalaa Highrise, a building housing the AP's Gaza offices and Al Jazeera offices.
 Israel stated that the building housed Hamas military intelligence and had given advanced warning of the strike, and no civilians were harmed.
 AP CEO Gary Pruitt released a statement on May 16, stating that he "had no indication Hamas was in the building" and called on the Israeli government to provide the evidence.
 He said that "the world will know less about what is happening in Gaza because of what happened today."

 On May 17, US secretary of state Antony Blinken said he had not seen any evidence that Hamas operated from the building housing the AP and Al Jazeera, but it is the job of others to handle intelligence matters.
 Israel reportedly shared intelligence with American officials and U.S. president Joe Biden showing Hamas offices inside the building.

 Reporters Without Borders asked the International Criminal Court to investigate the bombing as a possible war crime.

 On June 8, the Israeli ambassador to the US, Gilad Erdan, met with AP CEO Gary Pruitt and vice president for foreign news, Ian Phillips, to discuss the operation.
 In coordination with the IDF, Erdan said the site was used by Hamas intelligence officials to develop and carry out electronic warfare operations, and that IDF did not suspect the AP was aware of the alleged covert Hamas presence.
 After the meeting the AP stated "We have yet to receive evidence to support these claims".
 Erdan later tweeted "Israel is willing to assist AP in rebuilding its offices and operations in Gaza."

-Firing of Emily Wilder

-In May 2021, the AP said it would launch a review of its social media policies after questions were raised about the firing of a journalist who expressed pro-Palestinian views on social media.
-The announcement came after some AP journalists signed a letter expressing concern over the termination of former news associate Emily Wilder, whom the AP said committed multiple violations of the company's social media policy.
-The AP has said that Wilder's previous activism played no role in her termination.